Myopia Treatment in Ayurveda

 As myopia is not a major disorder, it can be prevented with the help of various changes in our daily lifestyle and some prevention tips such as:

-- Including green vegetables and fruits such as carrots, leafy vegetables, citrus fruits, berries, almonds etc which contain vitamin A and C are proven to be good for myopia cure and acts as a better myopia natural treatment.
+- Including green vegetables and fruits such as carrots, leafy vegetables, citrus fruits, berries, almonds, etc which contain vitamins A and C are proven to be good for myopia cure and acts as a better myopia natural treatment.

 - One should avoid using smartphones and screens for a longer duration of time.